nik-yakubin/checkin.ru/README.md

 # checkin.ru
-Bug reports for the site (first experience)
+Bug reports for the website (first experience)